IBM/ibm-spectrum-scale-install-infra/README.md

 Troubleshooting
 ---------------

 This role stores configuration files in `/var/tmp` on the first host in the play.
-These configuration files are kept to determine if definitions have changed since the previous run, and to decide if it's necessary to run certain IBM Spectrum Scale commands (again).
+These configuration files are kept to determine if definitions have changed since the previous run, and to decide if it's necessary to run certain Spectrum Scale commands (again).
 When experiencing problems one can simply delete these configuration files from `/var/tmp` in order to clear the cache &mdash; Doing this forces re-application of all definitions upon the next run.
-As a downside, the next run may take longer than expected as it might re-run unnecessary IBM Spectrum Scale commands.
+As a downside, the next run may take longer than expected as it might re-run unnecessary Spectrum Scale commands.
 Doing so will automatically re-generates the cache.

 Reporting Issues and Feedback